-Risk Acceptances
+Risk Acceptances (Pro)

 Risk Acceptances are a special status that can be applied to Findings using either Full Risk Acceptance objects or the Simple Risk Acceptance workflow.
 Risk Acceptances are used to formally document and operationalize the decision to acknowledge a vulnerable Finding without immediately remediating it.